 The first steps to effective and successful social media marketing campaigns are:

-What tools do I use to monitor responses, mentions, replies, comments, retweets, etc?
+What tools do I use to monitor responses, mentions, replies, comments, retweets, analytics, and insights?

 Do I know the lingo?
 Hanging out on some of these networks is like traveling to a foreign country!
 You want to relate to the natives, not stand out as a newbie!